SergeyMi37/cache-visual-editor/README.md

 # Caché Visual Editor <sup>(alpha)</sup>

 A Web-based user interface for InterSystems Caché which allows to create and manage classes literally without touching any code.
+Download the latest release from the [releases page](https://github.com/intersystems-ru/cache-visual-editor/releases).

 Features
 --------